-They may have been around for the best part of a century, but penny loafers are more relevant today than they’ve ever been.
+They may have been around for the best part of a century, but penny loafers for men are more relevant today than they’ve ever been.
 If you’re after a classic, versatile shoe that’s just-smart-enough, then look no further.

 Penny loafers are an easy-to-wear style that can be worn for a wide range of social occasions and dress codes, and are well worth a spot in your shoe rotation.
 But what exactly are they and how should you wear them?
 Scroll on for our ultimate guide to men's penny loafers, including our pick of the best pairs out there.